erithmetic/erica.works/_posts/2024-03-13-programming-the-multiverse-part-2.markdown

 _Note: this post is part of my series, [Programming the Multiverse](/programming-the-multiverse-part-1/)_

 We're going to start with some basics.
 I mean, suuuuper basic.
 But it's an important first step.
-The way most people interact with quantum computers do so in a way that is similar to FPGAs in the classic world - i.e. hardware that you can program.
-The most popular way to write quantum algorithms these days is to use a library like Qiskit to define a quantum circuit.
-This circuit can then be "transpiled" and run on a real quantum computer.
-You can also just run your circuit in a simulator that runs on your local machine.

-At this point in time, we mostly work on the level of piecing together logic gates, as if we're building hard-wired circuits for single-purpose machines.
-There are not any widely-used "programming languages" for quantum computing.
-The languages that do exist tend to be pretty esoteric.
+Currently there are no widely-used programming languages for programming quantum computers the same way we write code for today's computers.
+The languages that do exist are very esoteric.
+Instead, quantum computers today are programmed using gates similar to the logic gates we use in today's computers.
+So, it's all very low level.

-So let's review logic gates in the classic world.
+So before we go into quantum gates and qubits, let's review logic gates from the classic world.

 ## Ye olde logick gates